CodeNameMeteor/CatalystTrainer/README.md

 ### In-Game Usage
 * Press **`M`** to toggle the trainer menu on and off.
-* Use the UI to enable cheats, change settings, or customize your physics sliders.
 * All hotkeys can be rebound inside the Settings tab of the menu.
 Your settings will automatically save to a `config.ini` file in the game's directory.

 #### Default Hotkeys: